Happy Hooligan: Adaptations

 Opper was one of the most popular comic creators of his time.
 Happy Hooligan and his other popular strips were collected in book form and developed into merchandise products.
-The comic got translated as well and was, together with the Katzenjammer Kids and And Her Name Was Maud, one of the first North American comics to be published in Argentina, as Cocoliche.
+The comic was also translated and became, together with the Katzenjammer Kids and And Her Name Was Maud, one of the first North American comics to be published in Argentina, as Cocoliche.

+Live-Action Films

 A number of Happy Hooligan short comic films were produced at the Edison Film Company by director Edwin S. Porter and starring J. Stuart Blackton (who may have directed some as well), including Happy Hooligan April-Fooled (1901), Happy Hooligan Surprised (1901), Happy Hooligan Turns Burglar (1902), Hooligan's Fourth of July (1902), The Twentieth Century Tramp; or, Happy Hooligan and His Airship (1902), Happy Hooligan in a Trap (1903), and Happy Hooligan's Interrupted Lunch (1903).

+Music

 In 1902, a music supplement of Hearst's Chicago American featured "Happy Hooligan's Reception", a march and two-step by Richard A. Wilson with lyrics by Curtis Dunham and artwork by F. Opper and R. Dirks.

 In 1907, Inter-mountain Republican of Salt Lake City published a piano dance and two-step by Theodore J. Morse titled "Happy Hooligan".
 The original sheet music carries a 1902 copyright by the American Advance Music Company.

+Animated Shorts

 Beginning in 1916, Happy Hooligan was adapted into a series of more than 50 animated cartoons, with the series ending in 1921.